null

 Shape

-When it comes to short-term comfort, you shouldn't have a problem choosing sandals or flip flops.
-Both provide breathability, perfect for relieving your feet from being enclosed in shoes all day at work.
-However, if you're planning on walking around wearing this type of footwear for an entire day, sandals are the far superior choice.
+If you’re choosing between sandals or flip flops for a quick outing, both can offer short-term comfort and breathability However, if you're planning on walking around wearing this type of footwear for an entire day, sandals are the far superior choice.
 This is because sandals often feature soles that have an ergonomic design.
 They are shaped to provide extra comfort since people typically use them for longer periods of time.
 Flip flops, on the other hand, have a thin, flat shape which can cause foot fatigue if worn for more than a few hours.

 Occasion